masoudkarimif/masoudkarimif.github.io/content/posts/my-favorite-reads-of-2024.md

 > Remember this principle when something threatens to cause you pain: the thing itself was no misfortune at all; to endure it and prevail is great good fortune.

+> When you wake up in the morning, tell yourself: The people I deal with today will be meddling, ungrateful, arrogant, dishonest, jealous, and surly.
+They are like this because they cannot tell good from evil.

 ---